Susac Syndrome is an autoimmune disease that affects the brain, eye (retina) and inner ear.

 Read the rest of Yvonne's story

-This contact information is primarily offered for questions regarding the SS-International Collaborative Study.
+This contact information is primarily offered for questions regarding the SuS-International Collaborative Study.
 We suggest that:

 - Any questions about the diagnosis and treatment of an individual patient be channelled through the patient’s physician.